palmatt/hotel-bookings-manager/README.md

 application will work for relatively small json files (for larger ones, run parameters should be used to not have out of memory exceptions)

+bookings.json and hotels.json from pdf are added in main repo dir